mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 ![Image of a priest](http://catholicmemes.com/wp-content/uploads/2012/11/14144_132533646896386_329999885_n.png)

-Convert documents and pictures are a very simple task that can be done manually...
+Converting documents and pictures are very simple tasks that can be done manually...
 Now imagine that you need to convert a whole directory with hundreds of pictures.
 How would you do that?

 Using the 'convert' command is the easiest way to accomplish that.
 This command is a member of the imagemagick suite of tools so you might have to install it running the command: